dcarpintero/machine-learning/llms/Embeddings.md

 # Embeddings

 - An embedding is a vector (list) of floating point numbers representing data such as words, sentences, documents, images or audio.

-- Said numerical representation captures the context, hierarchy and similarity of the data.
+Said numerical representation captures the context, hierarchy and similarity of the data.
+They can be used for downstream tasks such as classification, clustering, outlier detection and semantic search.

+- The use of transformer neural networks has enabled to compute embeddings as the average of the  context-aware representations of each token (sub-word), which enables the algorithm to work with novel words and misspelt words.

+- In practice a transformer is trained with a process called constractive learning, where pairs of similar sentences are moved together and dissimilar sentences' embeddings apart (typically randomly selected).

 ## Why are they useful?